AndreaDiC11/Tank-War/README.md

-# ToonTanks
+# Tank War

-It is a game I developed with Unreal Engine written in C++ and Blueprint, in which I implemented 3 pawns, the tank used by the player, the enemy turrets and the enemy tank, the goal is to destroy all the enemies without dying, all the pawns can fire projectiles and the enemy tank automatically follows the tank controlled by the player and when it enters in the range of the enemy it is attacked by the projectiles, I have also implemented sound effects and visual effects when the projectile is fired and when it hits, in addition I have created 3 Widgets one for the start of the game and 2 in case of victory or defeat.
+• Developed using Unreal Engine 5 distinct pawns including the player-controlled tank, enemy turrets, and enemy tank, enhancing gameplay diversity
+• Integrated projectile-based combat mechanics and engineered AI behavior for the enemy tank in C++, enabling autonomous tracking and engagement with the player-controlled tank
+• Designed and implemented interactive widgets for game initialization, providing clear feedback on game progression
+• Implemented sound effects and VFX for projectile firing and impact, increasing gameplay immersion